dij0s/PETAL/thesis/bachelor_thesis.typ

 Besides that, the evaluation methodology falls short in the distinction of what may be an architectural issue with the benchmarking framework and its criteria or simply areas of the responses that need improvement.
 This effect is further amplified by the stochastic nature of language models, introducing challenges for repeatability and quality assurance.

-Although the system lacks the robustness needed for reliable decision-making, it does show assistance capacities.
+Although the system lacks the reliability needed for reliable decision-making, it does show assistance capacities.

 The retrieval, contextualization and presentation of geospatial data from different perspectives, driven from a simple natural language query, fulfills a key feature that is expected of an assistant, supporting users in typical energy planning tasks.